Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-You don't want to go into creating online training without knowing what the costs are.
-It's best when you're starting any business endeavor that you go in knowing the up-front costs.
-So it's a great question to ask.
+You don’t want to go into creating online training without knowing what the costs (in both time and money) are.
+So it’s a great question to ask.

-In addition to that course, I've created several other courses.
-These courses covered topics like SEO, creating authority sites, and at least 6 short courses I've used as lead magnets.
+In addition to that specific course, I’ve created several other programs.
+These courses have covered topics like SEO, creating authority sites, and at least 6 short courses I’ve used as lead magnets.

 I started running a course business in 2001 so I have a lot of experience in the eLearning industry.
-I don't have a corporate-sized budget to spend on outsourcing or hiring subject matter experts so I usually do most of the course creation myself.
+I don’t have a corporate-sized budget to spend on outsourcing or hiring full-time subject matter experts so I usually do most of the course creation myself.

 Let’s Get Into the Details …

-Online course development specifically includes the cost to create an online course.
-That's why in this article, I won't cover the costs to host and manage an online course or the costs for different online course platforms.
-Instead, I'll just cover the costs for developing the course itself.
+Online course development specifically includes the cost to create the course content.
+That’s why in this article, I won’t cover the costs to host and manage an online course or the costs for best online course platforms.
+Instead, I’ll just cover the costs for developing the course itself.

 Decisions Related to Online Course Development

 The first decision you need to make to begin figuring out the costs is the type of course you’re creating.
 Will it be multimedia like video with audio, one or the other, or text based?

 Video with audio is the most popular format.
 Most courses consist of videos with a menu to navigate the course.
 Sometimes there’s supplemental text or links to supplemental materials beneath the video.
 A lot of online courses are set-up like the image below:

 According to research, 78% of people watch online videos every week and 55% view online videos every day.
 Video is a popular way to consume content.